top of page

 EPK's project kits enables learn-by-doing with hands-on practical skills in soldering electronics components onto PCBs, wiring, microcontroller (Arduino) coding, 3D modelling and 3D printing, graphic and sonic artwork, assembling wood, plastic and mechanical assemblies.
 All kits come with free online access to detailed construction video tutorials.

-For high schools that don't have the budget to pay for an outsourced STEM education provider, their own STEM trained or interested teachers can utilise and adapt the Lesson Plans and detailed construction videos supplied free with each kit.
+For high schools that don't have the budget to pay for an outsourced provider of STEM Teacher's Assistants, their own STEM trained or interested teachers can utilise and adapt the Lesson Plans and detailed construction videos supplied free with each kit.
 EPK will work with schools/STEM teachers to help coordinate this process.
-Alternatively, students' parents and/or community groups can organise their own weekend courses for free and run these at their local schools, libraries and makerspaces.
+Alternatively, students' parents and/or community groups can organise their own multi-weekend courses, running them at their local schools, libraries and makerspaces.

 For high schools that don't have the budget to pay for the pinball machine hardware kits upfront, the EPK website has its own Crowdfunding system.
 Parents of school, home-school and special needs student groups wanting to enroll them in a construction course can organise and run their own Crowdfunding Campaigns through the EPK website.
 Crowdfunding backers might be students' parents, anyone wanting to buy the completed pinball machine, or corporate, government or charity sponsors.
 As the completed pinball machine is a commercial grade and desirable product the full cost of the 16 kits will readily be recouped by the sale of the machine.
 This means the hardware kits could essentially be free after the sale.
 As such, crowdfunding backers could be providing short-term kit loans.